-The two internal controllers of the LTC3787 can be shut down using the RUN pin.
+The two internal controllers of the LTC3784 can be shut down using the RUN pin.
 Pulling this pin below 1.28V shuts down the main control loops for both phases.
-Pulling this pin below 0.7V disables both controllers and most internal circuits, including the INTV{CC} LDOs.
-In this state, the LTC3787 draws only $8\mu A$ of quiescent current.
+Pulling this pin below 0.7V disables both channels and most internal circuits, including the $INTV{CC}$ LDOs.
+In this state, the LTC3784 draws only $4\mu A$ of quiescent current.

 NOTE: Do not apply a heavy load for an extended time while the chip is in shutdown.
-The top MOSFETs will be turned off during shutdown and the output load may cause excessive dissipation in the body diodes.
+The top MOSFETs are turned off during shutdown and the output load may cause excessive dissipation in the body diodes.